 - Stretch your hands, wrists and fingers as well as roll your shoulders and rotate the neck after intense work at the computer.

 - Don’t eat your lunch at your desk.

 Not sure about something?
 Get in-touch

-Please note that appointments cancelled with less than 24 hours notice will be charged in full.
+Please note that appointments cancelled with less than 24 hours notice will be charged at 50%.
 There is no cancellation fee for appointments cancelled with more than 24 hours notice.